pygame/pygame/doc/capi/base.rst

   Rounds a floating point value to the nearest integer.
 The own implementation will only be used, if no system-specific one was found.

+.. cfunction:: CLAMP(x,low,high)

+  Checks, whether *x* is within the boundaries of *low* and *high* and returns it.
+If *x* is not within the boundaries, either *low* or *high* will be returned, depending on which of them is larger.
+The own implementation will only be used, if no system-specific one was found.

 .. cmacro:: M_PI

   The pi constant with 31 digits.
 The own definition will only be used, if no